mikependon/RepoDB.NET/pages/docs.md

 #### Interfaces

-Below are the list of interface that you can use for implementation.
+Below are the list of interfaces available.

 - [ICache](/interface/icache)
 - [IDbHelper](/interface/idbhelper)